Technical Forex Trading Strategies

 Technical tools collect every piece of information on past trends in an attempt to determine present and future trends.
 Price patterns point to the general activity of market forces.
 Technical tools work best on busy markets and sessions.

 Technical analysis’s most significant advantage is the ability to identify entry and exit points.
 This indeed is high added value (which is the main reason that technical analysis is the most popular forex trading strategies) .
 Most successful technical traders are those who base their trades on long term trends but know when to listen to market forces at a given moment.
 Another important point is that most technical tools are very simple to use.
 Each trader can choose his favorite tools to work with.
 In the next lesson you will learn all there is to know about the most popular tools.

 In order to get ready for the next lesson, you are now going to learn a number of techniques, terms and elementary aids for technical trading, so you had better pay attention!

-Recommended Go back to Chapter 1 – Preparation to FX Leaders Trading Course and revise such topics like PSML and Basic Trading Terminology.
+Recommended Go back to Chapter 1 – Preparation to Learn 2 Trade Trading Course and revise such topics like PSML and Basic Trading Terminology.

 Support and Resistance Levels

 Along a trend there are points that function as barriers that block the trend, until the price succeeds in breaking through them.
 Imagine actual gates which do not let anyone pass through as long as they are locked.
 Eventually someone will succeed in breaking them down or climbing over them.
 The same applies to price.
 It has a tough time breaking these barriers, called support and resistance levels.

 The lower barrier is called the Support Level.
 It appears as a final or temporary end of a bearish trend.
 It expresses sellers’ exhaustion, when they no longer succeed in reducing the price anymore.
 At this point, buying forces are stronger.
 It is the lowest point of a current downtrend on the charts.